The Complete Guide to EKM Metering

 We continue to make adjustments to increase stability of the Dash and we plan on adding a lot more features and functionality in the future.
 As it is still in development, we would appreciate any feedback that you can give us on your experience with it.
 It will work with both our v.2, v.3, and v.4 meters.

 We are offering the Dash today as a free 30-day trial.
 You can also purchase a $30 Registration Key that will give you unlimited and use of the unrestricted EKM Dash.
 After the free 30-day trial is up the software will still be usable but will lose some of its functionality, like the ability to log data or send emails.
 The unrestricted version provides logging of meter reads to .csv files.
 It also can generate automatic reports emailed to individual meter users.
-Once purchased, all updates to the software are free.
+Once purchased, you can use the EKM Dash on an unlimited number of computers reading an unlimited number of meters, and all updates to the software are free.

 Setup Instructions: Instructions for setting up your EKM Dash software